Low Progesterone: Complications, Causes and More

 Visit this article:

-Ask your doctor about the best low progesterone treatment for you
+Ask your doctor about the best treatment for you

 Remember that any treatment should be carried out under the supervision of your doctor.
 In very extreme cases, hormonal treatment can increase the risk of strokes, blood clots and gallbladder problems.